 - Invited expert contribution, Open Consultation on the UN Group of Government Experts (UN GGE) 2015 Cyber Norm recommendations regarding responsible State behaviour in cyberspace.
-I offered comments on international human rights law and cyberspace - Norm (e) (Leiden University, October 2017).
+I offered comments on international human rights law and cyberspace - Norm (e) (Leiden University, Oct 2017).

 - Participant to the Research Group on Human Rights Protocols Considerations, Internet Research Task Force.
 Drafting human rights related guidelines to be considered by the engineering community when creating and updating Internet standards.

-- Participant to the Cross Community Working Group on Enhancing ICANN Accountability, ICANN (November 2014 – December 2016).
+- Participant to the Cross Community Working Group on Enhancing ICANN Accountability, ICANN (Nov 2014 – Dec 2016).

-- Invited participation, expert workshop on 'Decision-making in Standard Developing Organisations for the Internet' (organised by the Universities of Exeter, Salford, and Warwick, Brussels, April 2017).
+- Invited participation, expert workshop on 'Decision-making in Standard Developing Organisations for the Internet' (organised by the Universities of Exeter, Salford, and Warwick, Brussels, Apr 2017).

-- Expert Participation, invited to the Consultative Meeting on Cyber Crime Law in Qatar (Doha Centre for Media Freedom, Doha, February 2015).
+- Expert Participation, invited to the Consultative Meeting on Cyber Crime Law in Qatar (Doha Centre for Media Freedom, Doha, Feb 2015).
 I offered legal advice on the drafting of the cybercrime law and the data protection law in Qatar.

-- Expert Participation, invited by the Qatar Ministry of Information and Telecommunication Technology, ‘Cyber Security in the Middle East’ (Doha, November 2014).
+- Expert Participation, invited by the Qatar Ministry of Information and Telecommunication Technology, ‘Cyber Security in the Middle East’ (Doha, Nov 2014).
 I offered legal and policy advice on the formulation and implementation of a cybersecurity strategy in Qatar.

 MEDIA ENGAGEMENT · PUBLIC TALKS · OUTREACH